 Since I first read a book from start to finish, probably at the age of 9 or 10 or thereabouts, I have ripped through a gazillion books at a speed that’d make a tornado feel pretty silly.
 Out of all of these, no author has been such a delight to read as P.G Wodehouse has.

-I first discovered P.G Wodehouse ( ‘Plum’ to hordes of adoring fans) when I was in the 9th standard..
+I fell in love with P.G Wodehouse ( ‘Plum’ to hordes of adoring fans) when I was in the 9th standard.
 Our school, which couldn’t be called a model school, no matter which way you looked at it, had a few redeeming graces.
 The library was one.
 And it was pretty full to the brim with P.G Wodehouse.
-I was an indifferent student back then, atleast in my estimation ( popular opinion was that I was a geek..
+I was an indifferent student back then, at least in my estimation.
+(Popular opinion was that I was a geek.
 I suppose the glazed look in my eyes when I was daydreaming was mistaken for rapt attention).
-All those dreary hours in class I whiled away thinking about P.G Wodehouse’s stories, living in them, and having conversations with the characters.
-If my head had been examined back then, the verdict would have been ‘basketcase in the making”.
+I spent many dreary hours in class living in P.G Wodehouse’s stories and having conversations with the characters.

-P.G Wodehouse’s world is impossibly perfect – boy loves girl, and girl always loves him back, and vice versa.. and all money troubles of young couples in love are resolved by the hapless Lord Emsworth ( who has one great love, his prize-pig.. which is incessantly stolen by all the scheming young couples to blackmail him and make him cough up money)..
-If ever a hero is jilted in a story, he is sure to find a better girl by the end of the book..and so on.
+P.G Wodehouse’s world is impossibly perfect – boy loves girl, and girl always loves him back, and vice versa.
+All money troubles of young couples in love are resolved by the hapless Lord Emsworth or other unwitting beneficiaries.
+If ever a hero is jilted in a story, he is sure to find a better girl by the end of the book, and so on.
 In short, the stuff of fairy-tales.

-I could write reams about P.G Wodehouse, but I’ll sign off after just one more burst of enthusiasm..for Psmith, my favorite P.G Wodehouse by far.
-Probably the one story-book hero Im never going to get over.
-From the time he introduces himself to a gaping parlourmaid..”My name is Psmith..the P is silent, as in pshark and ptarmigan”, I fell for him, hook, line and sinker.
-If only, if only Psmith was for real!
+I could write reams about P.G Wodehouse, but I’ll sign off after just one more burst of enthusiasm – for Psmith, my favourite P.G Wodehouse invention by far.
+Probably the one story-book hero I’m never going to get over.
+The moment he introduced himself to a gaping parlourmaid…”My name is Psmith.
+The P is silent, as in pshark and ptarmigan“, I fell for him, hook, line, and sinker.
+If only, if only Psmith were for real!